Enjoy 24 Attractions in London through My Lens

 Beside the Thames is Shakespeare’s Globe.
 Take a tour through this working theatre to learn all about Shakespeare’s day and how the theatre is still used today.

-You can even take in a Shakespearean play a bit more comfortably than 500 years ago.
+You can even take in a Shakespearean play more comfortably than 500 years ago.

 Located in the Clink Street tunnel, you will undoubtedly pass by it on your walk beside the Thames.